Skip to main content

 What happens behind the scenes

-• wallet.fetch receives a 402 Payment Required from the proxy with a PAYMENT-REQUIRED header.
-It signs an EIP-3009 USDC transfer for the requested amount and retries the same request with a PAYMENT-SIGNATURE header.
+• executeFetch receives a 402 Payment Required from the proxy with a PAYMENT-REQUIRED header.
+It signs an EIP-3009 TransferWithAuthorization (off-chain only — the buyer never broadcasts) and retries the same request with a PAYMENT-SIGNATURE header.

-• For step 1 the signed transfer is for 0.02.Forstep4itcoverstheofferspurchasetotalplusthe0.02.
-For step 4 it covers the offer's purchase total plus the 0.03 API fee — bundled into a single signed transfer.
+• For step 1 the authorization is for 0.02.Forstep4itcoverstheofferspurchasetotalplusthe0.02.
+For step 4 it covers the offer's purchase total plus the 0.03 API fee — bundled into a single signed authorization.

 • GET calls in steps 2 and 5 are free and use a normal fetch.
 The X-Wallet-Address header scopes the read to the wallet that paid for the intent.